-Classic Dog TV Shows and Cartoons for Kids
+Children’s Dog TV Shows

-So let’s get started, remember that good ol’ show with the big red dog?
+So let’s get started!
+Remember that good old show with the big red dog?
 Yes, we know you do.
 And what’s that dog’s name?
-Hm..I’ll give you time to think about it.
+Hm… I’ll give you time to think about it.
 Can’t remember?
 It’s Clifford!
-Although it’s more of an uncommon name, many grew up loving and watching this show.
+Although it’s an uncommon name, many grew up loving and watching this show.
 Clifford the big red dog books were first published in 1963 and new stories are still being published.
 In 1988 Clifford got his first appearance on the small screen when “Clifford’s Fun with…” video tapes were released.
 Soon after, a sing along tape was released and from 2000 to 2003 Clifford the Big Red Dog was aired on PBS Kids.
 Shortly thereafter, in 2004, Clifford Puppy Days was aired on PBS Kids.

 Kipper the Dog is another great show with story lines based for pre-school to kindergarten aged children.
-There are about 30-40 children books written for the Kipper the Dog story line.
+There are 30-40 children books written for the Kipper the Dog story line.
 In 1997, similar to Clifford, Kipper’s stories were turned into a TV series.
 Episodes ran from 1997 until 2001.
 In 2010 Kipper: Space Invaders was released on the big screen and in January 2011 Kipper 2 was released.
-Kipper’s stories follow him through many adventures which include butterflies, rollerblades, flying machines, a fair and golfing.
+Stories follow him through many adventures which include butterflies, rollerblades, flying machines, a fair and golfing.

 Scooby-Doo is another classic television series, which follows a gang of supernatural-mystery-solving friends and their loyal Great Dane, Scooby-Doo.
-Scooby-Doo originally aired on CBS in 1969.
-The show then moved from ABC to The WB to The CW and now airs on The Cartoon Network where new shows are still currently being aired.
+The show originally aired on CBS in 1969.
+However, it moved from ABC to the WB to The CW and now airs on The Cartoon Network where new shows are still currently aired.
 Original episodes are available to view on the internet and several of the direct-to-DVD movies and Scooby-Doo spinoffs are available on DVD as well.
 Scooby-Doo even made it to the big screen in 2002 and again in 2004 with Scooby-Doo 2.
 Children of all ages gravitate towards Scooby-Doo because the goblin and ghost-filled story lines are full of mystery and adventure but the creatures maintain a humorous, less spooky nature.